4 Parenting Styles Guaranteed to Make Your Child Successful

-We all have different ways that we parent our children and no two parents are 100% alike.
-With that being said, parenting can be broken down into 4 different styles.
+Jan 7, 2022 We all have different ways that we parent our children and no two parents are 100% alike.
+That said parenting can be broken down into four different styles.
 Which type of parent are you?
 Let’s find out!

 Do you set extremely high expectations for your children?
-Do you believe that children should be seen and not heard?
+Should children be seen and not heard?
 Do you tell your children what to do rather than explain to them why you are asking them to do it?

 If so, you could be an authoritarian parent.